|Nutrition Facts (per serving)|

 Apple pecan chicken salad is a fan-favorite main dish salad recipe.
 The combination of tender chicken, crisp pecans, tart apples, and a creamy honey mustard dressing is fantastic.

 Like all chicken salads, using a rotisserie chicken often brings the best results.
-Most other chicken cooking methods don't come close to matching the tender result of these grocery store birds.
-There's just something about roasting chickens while on a spit that results in the most tender and flavorful meat.
+Most other chicken cooking methods do not come close to matching the tender result of these grocery store birds.
+There is just something about roasting chickens while on a spit that results in the most tender and flavorful meat.
 Remove the meat from the bird and cut it into large chunks.

-In a medium bowl, combine the mayonnaise, honey mustard, lemon juice, and salt and pepper to taste.
+Combine mayonnaise, honey mustard, lemon juice, and salt and pepper to taste in a medium bowl.

-Stir in the cooked chicken, the chopped apple, pecans, and dried cherries or cranberries to coat.
+Stir in cooked chicken, chopped apple, pecans, and dried cherries or cranberries to coat.

-Cover and chill the salad for 1 to 2 hours before serving.
+Cover and chill salad for 1 to 2 hours before serving.

-Store any leftovers, well covered, in the refrigerator up to three days.
+- Store any leftovers of the salad, well covered, in the refrigerator for up to three days.